PJovy/jovychat/README.md

 # JovyChat

-This is a personal simple Blog web app by Django.
+This is a personal simple blog web app by Django.

+## Features
+- Responsive layout which was built on Bootstrap
+- Look/Create/Update/Delete Articles
+- User login/logout